wharfkit/website/src/lib/docs/AccountKit/ResourceMethod.md

 ## Usage

 The resource method is available on any [Account](/docs/account-kit/account) instance.
-Here's an example of how to use it:
+Here is an example of how to use it:

 ```typescript
 const cpuDetails = myAccount.resource('cpu');